Liferay migration. Real examples. Step-by-step instructions. Screens.

 - “Portfolio”, fields: “header”, “icon”, “description”, “link”.

 Well, there are two types of pages to be aware of: public and private.
-All pages in the Liferay portal are part of sites.
+All pages in the portal are part of sites.
 They differ in access.
 All users can see public pages, but private ones are reachable only to authorized members of the site.
-It’s one on the main idea of Liferay in creating a closed collaborative environment for members of one single organization.
+It’s one of the main idea of this solution – creating a closed collaborative environment for members of one single organization.

 So, I chose the most popular pages which are the starting point in using the portal and I’m comfortable with.